 Civil Society encompasses the diverse range of community services undertaken by 600,000 charities and not-for-profit organisations across Australia, from local sporting clubs, to cultural groups, service clubs and national organisations that operate at a local level.

-Demands for the vital services provided by civil society organisations continue to rise.
+The demands for the vital services provided by civil society organisations continue to rise.
 The Australian Government recognises this and is committed to fostering a supportive and productive relationship with these important organisations to ensure services continue for those who need them.

 The Department is delivering on the Government’s commitment by streamlining processes for civil society organisations and removing red tape.